 Maybe than, I just need to get out of the city for a few days.
 Breath a little country-fresh air, leave the woes of chasing worldly aspirations, elusive amorous prospects and cosmopolitan delights behind.
-My camera would probably like that.
+I think my camera would like that.

 Read more essays, stories, musings, poems and prose like this at Literary Central!.

 Click HERE if you would like to receive e-mail updates whenever new lorenzodom photos are published.

 May 14, 2007, New York City:

 A special thanks to Jason Leslie Rogers (Pencils and Pixels), curator of the Museum of Flickr Fine Art for choosing my photo, Waking in the Obliquity of the Ecliptic as part of the inaugural permanent collection of this online exhibit.

 I met Debbie (Deborah) today, she's lovely, she's fun, she happens to literally live around the corner (how convenient).
 She's the one in the photo above and her colleague at work discovered her photo by chance, serendipitously.
 So Debbie sent me an e-mail.
 I e-mailed her back.
 We met in the park.
 How lucky can one guy be, lucky for me.

 GIVE THE GIFT OF INSPIRATION ...25 LESSONS I'VE LEARNED ABOUT PHOTOGRAPHY for only $3!